mennatullahhendawy/Paint-Prototype-on-Processing-Python/README.md

 Installation
 1. Download and install Processing.
+2. Make sure to enable Python Mode in Processing:
+- Open Processing.
-2. Make sure to enable Python Mode in Processing: o	Open Processing. o	Go to the "Mode" drop-down menu at the top right. o	Select Python mode from the list.
+- Go to the "Mode" drop-down menu at the top right.
+- Select Python mode from the list.
 3. Clone or download this repository to your local machine.
 4. Open the paint_prototype.pde file in Processing.